hongkongkiwi/nextjs-contextify/README.md

    ```bash
    pnpm run package
    ```
-   This creates a `nextjs-contextify-X.X.X.vsix` file in the root directory.
+   This creates a `nextjs-llm-context-X.X.X.vsix` file in the root directory.

 4. **Alternative Package Commands**:
    ```bash